 - Give details to support your claim that the work is complete and your payment is due.
 Explain the situation with enough information to help the dispute specialist understand your claim.

-- Our customer service agent will open a case with one of our mediation specialists to review your situation.
+Our customer service team will then open a case with one of our mediation specialists to review your situation.

 Access your disputes